Transperth: History

 In December 1999, enabling legislation for the Mandurah line was passed, paving the way for the construction of the line.
 It was initially planned to branch off the Armadale line, but was later rerouted to go via a direct route south of Perth in the median of the Kwinana Freeway, necessitating tunnelling under the Perth CBD.
 This led to the development of the Thornlie–Cockburn line as a branch off the Armadale line instead.
 On 1 July 2003, the Public Transport Authority was formed, taking over from the Department of Transport of the ownership and management of Transperth services.
 An extension of the Joondalup line to Clarkson station opened on 4 October 2004.
 The first Transperth B-series trains enter service in 2004 as well and Nowergup railcar depot opens.
 Thornlie station opened on 7 August 2005, and on 23 December 2007, the Mandurah line opened.

 On 21 September 2014, an extension of the Joondalup line to Butler station opened.
 In July 2016, the Perth Busport opened, replacing Wellington Street bus station.
 The busport is underground and has a dynamic bus stand allocation system to increase capacity for the same number of bus stands.
 On 3 November 2016, construction begins on the Forrestfield–Airport Link, later to become known as the Airport line.
 In 2018 and 2019, the government passed legislation to construct an extension of the Joondalup line to Yanchep, the Ellenbrook line as a spur off the Midland line, and an extension of the Thornlie line to Cockburn Central station along the Mandurah line, completing the original plans for the Mandurah line to spur off the Armadale line.
 These projects are all part of the Metronet project to improve Perth's public transport system, which involves several station rebuilds and improvements as well.
 The Airport line opened on 9 October 2022 and the Yanchep extension opened on 14 July 2024, coinciding with the renaming of the Joondalup line to the Yanchep line.
 In January 2023, testing for the Transperth C-series train commenced.
 These trains entered service on 8 April 2024.
-The Ellenbrook line opened on 8 December 2024 while 8 June 2025 saw both the opening of the Thornlie–Cockburn line and the reopening of the inner section of the Armadale line.
+The Ellenbrook line opened on 8 December 2024, while 8 June 2025 saw the opening of the Thornlie–Cockburn line.
+An extension to Byford of the Armadale line opened on 12 October 2025.

-On 17 November 2025, a minor passenger train derailment occurred at Bayswater Station in Perth, Western Australia.
-According to early reports, the front carriage of a two-car Transperth service partially left the tracks at approximately 3:30 pm, causing the train to lean off alignment but remain upright.
-No serious injuries were reported, although several passengers were assessed at the scene as a precaution.
-The incident resulted in significant service disruptions across the Airport, Midland, Fremantle and Ellenbrook lines while emergency crews stabilised the train and inspected track infrastructure.
-As of the initial response, the Public Transport Authority had not released a formal cause, and an investigation into the mechanical and operational factors contributing to the derailment was expected to follow.